 - On the other hand, FreeBSD has its own license called a BSD license.
 All the FreeBSD kernel and all the tools will come under this license.

-- Anyone can access, share, or modify its source code easily without contributing the modifications back or releasing of the updated source code.
+- Anyone can easily access, share, or modify its source code without contributing the modifications back or releasing the updated source code.

-- The original BSD license and copyright certificate should be included along with updated source code are the only requirement.
+- The original BSD license and copyright certificate should be included, and the updated source code is the only requirement.

-- The call of each of the licenses depends completely on user’s need and their philosophy.
+- The call of each of the licenses depends completely on the user’s need and their philosophy.